How To Claim On Behalf Of Someone Else – Advice On Claiming Compensation

 Find out what a litigation friend is and how it works.

 Claiming Compensation On Behalf Of A Child

-How to make a claim on behalf of a child after an accident or a case of medical negligence.
+How to claim on behalf of a child after an accident or a case of medical negligence.

 Fatal Accident Claims

-How to claim compensation after someone has suffered a fatal accident which was not their fault.
+How to claim compensation after someone has suffered a fatal accident that was not their fault.

 Can I Claim Compensation For Somebody Else FAQs